JStrobachMorris/BuildThisNext/README.md

 Made an initial API call to get a dataset of just 100 games, performed data exploration on a subset of variables to engineer a suitable proxy label for game success (**rating * log(ratings_count + 0.25*added)**), then cleaned and vectorised game descriptions and tags to establish a baseline feature set.
 For a deep-dive into this initial work, see [Initial_Exploration](Initial_Exploration).

-Currently preparing to scale up with a full API call (10,000+ games) and write a full pre-processing pipeline for the training data.
+Scaled up to a full API call (18,000+ games), removed instances with null descriptions and no ratings (resulting in a dataset of 12,000+ games).
+API call and preprocessing .py files currently on the pre-processing branch.

+Currently iteratively model building and evaluating, and considering looking back at data again to further engineer or perhaps change the problem from regression to multi-class classification.

+All models currently overfitting beyond ~0.84 RMSE.